 1 carrot peeled, top and tailed and chopped

-1 beetroot bulb, top and tailed and chopped
+1 beetroot bulb, top and tailed and chopped (if you’re using a high powered blender)

 The campaign will take place on the morning of 15th June (it’s our second year) where all over the UK independent retailers will host #WakeuptoOrganic events where they serve free organic breakfasts to their customers and passers by to show how easy it is to make the switch to organic.